Bar Business Plan Template

 The business plan is also your chance to show potential investors how you intend to make revenue in your bar or pub.
 This type of bar business plan can also be used to convince banks that you are capable of running a bar, and that the bank should lend you money.

 Yes!
-In fact, starting a business without a business plan is one of the biggest mistakes small business owners make.
+In fact, starting a business without a business plan is one of the biggest mistakes bar owners make.
 A bar business plan will help you start your bar on the right foot by laying out your objectives, how to achieve them, and what you need to do to get where you want to go.

 It will take approximately 30-45 hours to write a bar business plan, but this depends on how much information you already have and how detailed you would like each section to be.